 Adam Carolla is one of the most versatile men in Hollywood.
 After cutbacks forced Adam to quit his syndicated self titled “Adam Carolla Show” broadcast on CBS radio, Adam started “The Adam Carolla Podcast” with only a computer and a microphone from his home office in Feb.
 2009.
 The podcast is recognized by the Guinness Book of World Records as the most downloaded show on the internet receiving more than 25 million downloads a month and has been featured in Fast Company Magazine, Entrepreneur, the NY Times and the LA times.
 This success has prompted Adam to launch an entire online network under the banner of Carolla Digital which produces many of iTunes top podcast such as Penn Gillette and PO'ed Cast with Dennis Miller and Adam Carolla.

-In 2006, Carolla wrote, co-produced and stared in the independent boxing feature film The Hammer.
+In 2006, Carolla wrote, co-produced and starred in the independent boxing feature film The Hammer.
 The Hammer made its world premiere at the 2007 Tribecca Film Festival in New York.
-In 2015, Adam has once again written, produced, directed and is starring in his latest feature film ROAD HARD.
+In 2015, Adam has once again written, produced, directed and is starring in his feature film ROAD HARD.

 Lisa Lampanelli is known as Comedy’s Lovable Queen of Mean.
 This equal